The Best Playgrounds in Sydney: Our Top Picks for Water Play, Adventure, and Family Days Out

 Pirrama Park Playground

-Pyrmont boasts a 1.8-hectare award-winning harbourside park with plentiful greenspace and an interactive playground with rope, sand, climbing structures, swings and water play—all with breathtaking views across Johnstons Bay.
+Pyrmont boasts a 1.8-hectare award-winning harbourside park with plentiful green space and an interactive playground with rope, sand, climbing structures, swings and water play — all with breathtaking views across Johnstons Bay.
 The park also has picnic areas and open green spaces, making it a perfect spot for family outings and relaxation by the water.

 Federal Park, Annandale

 For older kids, it’s right next to a skate plaza and ramp.
 The area is lush with native trees and green space galore.
-A truly special park in the heart of Sydney.

-Frequently Asked Questions: Best Sydney Playgrounds
+Frequently Asked Questions About the Best Sydney Playgrounds